 The Snoqualmie Valley Farmers Coop Veggie Box is a unique way to get the very best of local produce while supporting a farmer-owned, farmer-run cooperative.
 Each week, our cooperative selects the best veggies from our 25+ farmer-members to provide you with a box that is unmatched in its quality, variety, freshness and delicousness!

-A Veggie Box Membership buys you 20 weeks of locally grown, carefully-curated produce that is delivered to a pick up site near you!
+A Winter Veggie Box Membership buys you 10 weeks of locally grown, carefully-curated produce that is delivered to a pick up site near you!

-Dates: From June 28th through November 15th, you'll receive your weekly box of produce with a newsletter including recipes and tips on how to best enjoy your diverse array of veggies.
-One vacation or off-week is included for when you're out of town in the summer or simply can't make it to pick up.
+Dates: From December 6th to February 27th, with 3 weeks off during the holidays (December 20th, 27th and January 3rd), you'll receive your weekly box of produce with a newsletter including recipes and tips on how to best enjoy your diverse array of veggies.

-Box Contents: Each week, your box will contain 7-9 seasonal produce items, primarily vegetables.
-Most weeks it will contain at least one variety of: lettuce or salad greens, squash (such as zucchini or butternut), a root vegetable (such as carrots, beets, turnips, radish, or potatoes), dark leafy greens (such as kale, collard greens, or chard), and an herb.
+Box Contents: Each week, your box will contain 6-9 seasonal produce items, primarily vegetables.
+While it’s winter, we will still be delivering a diversity of deliciousness.
+Most weeks it will contain at least one variety of: squash; an allium, like garlic, shallots or onions; a couple root vegetables, such as carrots, beets, turnips, radish, or potatoes; dark leafy greens (such as kale, collard greens, or chard), and often some variety of potato.
 We will include local fruit when it is available.

 If you'd like to know what types of vegetables grow in our valley, the "Eat What's In Season" section of this Savor Snoqualmie Valley Brochure should help.

-This year, we're offering some delicious, local egg and fruit add-ons to make a well-rounded produce box that will feed your family well for 20 weeks.
-We've partnered with the local egg cooperative, Cascadia Cooperative Farms, to give you a choice of 6 or 12 eggs/week when you purchase the Egg Share.
+This year, we're offering a delicious, local egg add-on to make a well-rounded produce box that will feed your family well for 10 weeks.
+We've partnered with the Skylight Farms, to give you a choice of 6 or 12 eggs/week when you purchase the Egg Share.

 Pick Up Locations: